avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 ### Via Registry Key

-Another option is to add the following registry to the session host and to your local machine to enable location services:
+The (3) option is to add the following registry to the session host and to your local machine to enable location services:

 ```
 Windows Registry Editor Version 5.00